Ghini/ghini.desktop/doc/building.rst

 Building on Linux
 -----------------

 Building on Linux will require you to be familiar with the package manager for your distribution.
+The installation procedure described here attempts minimizing the amount of globally installed packages, most of the dependencies will be placed in a virtual environment and installed using pip.

 1. Using your package manager install the following dependencies::

-   	      python, pygtk, lxml, pyparsing, mako, gdata, sqlalchemy-0.5,
+              python, pygtk, virtualenvwrapper

-	      fibra==0.0.17, python-dateutil
+2. create a virtual environment named bauble.classic

+              mkvirtualenv bauble.classic

 2. You can test if you have all the Bauble depedencies properly installed by running Bauble from the top directory of the source